owenBeresford/CatProfileDemo/README.md

 - ADDED: Ability to delete cats
 - ADDED: more UI niceties
 - Ensured scripts accessed via npm are correct & complete
+- Note: some TS interfaces are pointlessly exported, because I use them in unit tests

 I have not built: